irasan/MP1-beauty-salon/README.md

 As a return client of the salon, I want to find a name of the stylist who treated me before:
 * Team page shows pictures of all stylists who work in the salon and their names and stories.

+### Testing on Different Browsers and Devices
+The website was tested on the different browsers and proved to be issue-free.
+Those browsers include:
+* Chrome;
+* Safari;
+* Edge;
+* Firefox.

+The website was also tested on an IOS (Iphone 10) and Android (Pixel 4) platforms.

+### Testing on Potential Website Visitors
+A group of potential website visitors were invited to test the website on their phones and laptops.
+The users were in the age gap between 30 and 65 years old.
+The feedback regarding usability was very positive.
+However a few users pointed out that the colors chosen for the website weren't exactly matching a beauty salon style.
+They suggested different options fom pastel to grey and purple combinations.

 ## How To Run This Project Locally
 To clone this project into GitHub, you will need:
 * A GitHub account.
 Create your GitHub account [here](https://github.com/)